 - Submit monthly committee report to the Administrator in a timely manner

 - Communicate with committee members frequently

 - Participate in the committee as a fully active member

 - Provide board oversight to ensure that committees are carrying out their charges and that committee Chairs are carrying out their duties, including adhering to their committee budget

 - Complete committee-specific activities as detailed in descriptions.

 A. Our board is already working hard on succession planning.
 We'll have more information about specific roles to be recruited soon.

 A. We are committed to ensuring that our board is reflective of the Triangle community.
 We want diverse voices at the table, representing different communities, identities, issues, and perspectives.

-As we prepared for our next class of oncoming board members, we conducted an internal audit of the assets and areas of weakness of our current board.
+As we prepared for our next group of incoming board members, we conducted an internal audit of the assets and areas of weakness of our current board.
 From this activity, we recognized that we are missing critical representation on our board.
 We also want to ensure that there is broad representation from a variety of organizational positions, including those who work in operations, technology, executive leadership, and direct service.